edadma/oql/NPM-README.md

 Overview
 --------

 *OQL* (Object Query Language) is a language for querying a relational database.
 The syntax is inspired by GraphQL and is similar, but not identical.
 Some capabilities missing from GraphQL have been added, and some capabilities found in GraphQL are implemented differently.  *OQL* only provides support for data retrieval, however there are class methods for performing mutations.
-Furthermore, mutation operations all abide by the supplied ER database description, i.e. aliases.
+Furthermore, mutation operations all abide by the supplied Entity-Relationship database description, i.e. aliases.

 Some features of *OQL* include: